jaredtritz/jsonsails-readthedocs/source/api_docs/ufile_api.md

 <a name="UFileAPI+get"></a>

 ### ufile.get() ⇒ <code>promise</code>
-Initiates an async request for the collection values of this ufile, and returns a Promise.
+Initiates an async request to refresh the collection of values of this ufile, and returns a Promise.
 This method is buffered so that calls in quick succession will be combined into a single request.

 **Kind**: instance method of <code>[UFileAPI](#UFileAPI)</code>
 <a name="UFileAPI+set"></a>